 Will my floor age or change in colour?

 You can expect to see shade differences in your floor over time.
-The cause is usually from exposure to the ultraviolet rays of sun, whether direct or indirect.
-This colour change will be more noticeable in higher shades, which will darken over time.
+The cause is usually from exposure to the ultraviolet rays of the sun, whether direct or indirect.
+This colour change will be more noticeable in lighter shades, which will darken over time.
 These changes are due to the natural characteristics of wood and are not covered by manufacturers warranties.